giva16/drawio-custom-lib/README.md

 1. Start by creating a new page or new diagram and name it "Service Contract Diagram".<br><br>

-2. In this tutorial, we will define the "Eco-Statistics" service through the third approach to defining services in SOA known as the "Contract Based Approach".
-To start off, lets add the Service Contract UML collaboration to the canvas.<br><br>Navigate to the **"SoaML-ServiceContract"** library and drag the **"Service Contract"** element onto the canvas and name the **Service Contract** "Eco-Statistics".<br><br>
+2. In this tutorial, we will define the "Eco-Statistics" service through the third approach to defining services in SOA, known as the "Contract-Based Approach".
+To start off, let's add the Service Contract UML collaboration to the canvas.<br><br>Navigate to the **"SoaML-ServiceContract"** library and drag the **"Service Contract"** element onto the canvas and name the **Service Contract** "Eco-Statistics".<br><br>
    <img src="Images/Tutorial Images/Service Contract/2.gif"/>

 3. As previously specified by the **Service Interface** approach to defining the "Eco-Statistics" service, there were 2 **Participant Roles** in the service.
-We will have to specify this also for the **Service Contract** Approach.<br><br>Specify the Consumer Participant's role in the Service by navigating to the **"SoaML-ServiceContract"** library and dragging the **"Consumer Role"** element into the left side of the **Service Contract**.<br><br>
+We will have to specify this also for the **Service Contract** Approach.<br><br>Specify the Consumer Participant's role in the service by navigating to the **"SoaML-ServiceContract"** library and dragging the **"Consumer Role"** element into the left side of the **Service Contract**.<br><br>
    <img src="Images/Tutorial Images/Service Contract/3.gif"/>

-4. Give it a role "Consumer" and type the role as "StatConsumer", this is the name of the **Required Interface** that we have specified in Part 1 of the tutorial.
+4. Give it a role "Consumer" and type the role as "StatConsumer"; this is the name of the **Required Interface** that we have specified in Part 1 of the tutorial.
 Recall that the role of a Participant is typed by the Interface that they implement.<br><br>
    <img src="Images/Tutorial Images/Service Contract/4.gif"/>

-5. Next, we will specify the Provider Participant's role in the Service by navigating to the **"SoaML-ServiceContract"** library and dragging the **"Provider Role"** element into the right side of the **Service Contract**.<br><br>Name the role as "Provider" and type the role as "StatProvider", since the **Provided Interface** of a Provider Participant types the role of the Provider.<br><br>
+5. Next, we will specify the Provider Participant's role in the service by navigating to the **"SoaML-ServiceContract"** library and dragging the **"Provider Role"** element into the right side of the **Service Contract**.<br><br>Name the role as "Provider" and type the role as "StatProvider", since the **Provided Interface** of a Provider Participant types the role of the Provider.<br><br>
    <img src="Images/Tutorial Images/Service Contract/5.gif"/><br><br>

-6. Finally, we must now model the establishment of a **Service Channel** between the 2 Participants involved in the enactment of the service.
-To do this, navigate to the **"SoaML-ServiceContract"** library and drag the **"Service Channel"** element onto the canvas and connect the **Consumer Role** and **Provider Role** with the **Service Channel**.
+6. Finally, we must now model establishing a **Service Channel** between the 2 Participants involved in enacting the service.
+To do this, navigate to the **"SoaML-ServiceContract"** library, drag the **"Service Channel"** element onto the canvas, and connect the **Consumer Role** and **Provider Role** with the **Service Channel**.
 Delete the label to make the diagram more readable.<br><br>
    <img src="Images/Tutorial Images/Service Contract/6.gif"/><br>
-   We have modeled a Service Contract that defines the "Eco-Statistics" service, showing the roles that each Participant plays in the enactment of the service.
+   We have modeled a Service Contract that defines the "Eco-Statistics" service, showing each Participant's role in enacting the service.
 Additionally, we can accompany a Service Contract Diagram with a UML Sequence Diagram to show the order of interactions between the Participants in the enactment of the service.<br><br>

-7. In order to extend the Service Contract Diagram's definition of the service, we can add a **UML Sequence Diagram** or a set of **UML Interfaces** showing the operations that each of Participants expect from one another depending on their roles, as shown in the **Required Interface** and **Provided Interface** in the Service Interface Diagram.
-The figure shown below serve to remind us of the **Required Interface** and **Provided Interface** that we have modeled in the Service Interface Diagram.<br><br>
+7. To extend the Service Contract Diagram's definition of the service, we can add a **UML Sequence Diagram** or a set of **UML Interfaces** showing the operations that each of the Participants expect from one another depending on their roles, as shown in the **Required Interface** and **Provided Interface** in the Service Interface Diagram.
+The figure shown below serves to remind us of the **Required Interface** and **Provided Interface** that we have modeled in the Service Interface Diagram.<br><br>
    <img src="Images/Tutorial Images/Service Contract/interfaces.png" width="500"/>

 8. To specify the Choreography of the Service, we need to model a **UML Sequence Diagram** that shows the order of interactions between the Participants in the enactment of the service.
 First, we need to specify the Consumer's Lifeline.
 Navigate to the **"SoaML-ServiceContract"** library, select the **"Consumer Lifeline"** element, and drag it onto the canvas.<br><br>
    <img src="Images/Tutorial Images/Service Contract/8.gif"/><br><br>

 9. Give the **Consumer Lifeline** a role type of "StatConsumer" since the consumer role is typed by the **Required Interface** of the service.<br><br>
-   For readability purposes, we can omit the role name itself (i.e ": StatConsumer" instead of "Consumer: StatConsumer").<br><br>
+   For readability purposes, we can omit the role name itself (i.e. ": StatConsumer" instead of "Consumer: StatConsumer").<br><br>
    <img src="Images/Tutorial Images/Service Contract/9.gif"/>

 10. Specify the **Provider Lifeline** by navigating to the **"SoaML-ServiceContract"** library, selecing the **"Provider Lifeline"** element, and dragging it onto the canvas.<br><br>